Hawking-type singularity theorems for worldvolume energy inequalities: Application

 With these assumptions, for each particle, the required extrinsic curvature is a function of $T$ and $\kappa$.
 As we expect $\eta \ll T$ we will refer to $T$ as the maximum time to singularity.
 To compare the results of our theorem to cosmological data we will use results from the PLANCK collaboration \cite{Planck:2018vyg}.
 The Hubble parameter is the same as the extrinsic curvature of a cosmological spacelike Cauchy surface and today it has an estimated value of $H_0=2.18 \times 10^{-18} s^{-1}$ while the age of the universe is $t_0=4.35 \times 10^{17}s$ \footnote{There is an experimental ambiguity regarding the value of the Hubble constant.
 Here we use the value measured using the CMB perturbations.}.
 The goal is to find the largest possible $\kappa$ so that $\nu \leq H_0$ and $T$ is as close as possible to $t_0$.

-We note that $\nu$ has a term of the form $\sim 3/T$ similar to the worldline theorem.
+We note that $\nu$ has a term of the form $\sim 3/T$ similar to the worldline theorem of Ref.~\cite{Fewster:2019bjg}.
 That means $T$ has to be larger than $1.5 \times 10^{18} s$ to have the required extrinsic curvature smaller than the measured one.
-Considering that we we want singularity prediction we examine values of $T$ between this value and $10^{20} s$, about three orders of magnitude larger than $t_0$.
+Considering that we want a prediction of the singularity time we examine values of $T$ between this value and $10^{20} s$, about three orders of magnitude larger than $t_0$.
 For each elementary particle and within this range of $T$ we found the maximum possible value of $\kappa$ for our theorem to apply.
 The results are presented in Tab.~\ref{tab:particles}.

 Comparing our results with the ones from Ref.~\cite{Fewster:2019bjg} where the same model was examined using a worldline inequality we find several differences.
 First of all with the worldvolume inequality we are able to predict past geodesic incompleteness for the Higgs which was impossible in the worldline case.
 Second, our method doesn't require the SEC to hold near the Cauchy surface, thus this assumption was dropped and we are able to apply the theorem using the spacelike cosmological Cauchy surface today.
 The drawback of our theorem is the requirement for a global pointwise condition.
 However, we find that the negative energy density allowed at each spacetime point is very large, comparable to the energy density at the very early universe.